Skip to main content

 This tutorial guides you through the steps to deploy your first application on the Avassa Platform.
 It assumes that you have set up an environment as described in the first environment tutorial.

-We have also made all the code and artifacts used in the example available in our public gitlab repository.
+We have made all the code and artifacts used in the example available in our public GitLab repository.

 Check the status of the sites

-This scenario includes four sites Electric Cinema - London and Metrograph - New York that have been pre-provisioned, have called home and are available to receive scheduled applications.
-Site overview.
+This scenario includes two sites Electric Cinema - London and Metrograph - New York that have been pre-provisioned, have called home and are available to receive application deployments.

 To inspect the status of a site, click Sites in the sidebar and select any site in the list.
-In the site list you have a circle indicating the overall health of the site and a number indicating how many hosts are running on the site.
+In the site list you have an icon indicating the overall health of the site (green/red) and a number indicating how many hosts are running on the site.

-In the top section of the site details window you will see information regarding the edge site such as: how many hosts have called home? do we have connection to the site and host state information.
-You also see labels such as system/type .
-The Avassa system automatically assigns labels, you can configure labels, and you can define rules that will set labels based on discovered devices such as cameras.
+In the top section of the site window you will see labels such as system/type .
+The Avassa system automatically assigns labels (indicated in grey), you can configure labels (indicated in blue), and you can define rules that will set labels based on discovered devices such as cameras.
 Labels are used to control the application placement.

 Further down in the window you see the list of hosts that have called home from the site.
-You can inspect host details by clicking a host in the table.
+You can inspect host details by clicking host details in the host menu (three dots left of host name).

 Site state